What Your Interview Body Language Reveals About You

 Whether you are sitting or standing, your posture projects a level of confidence and engagement in the conversation.
 When one slumps, it implies to the interviewer a lack of confidence and interest.
 Sitting stiff as a rock implies nervousness and it creates an uncomfortable situation for building rapport.
 Sitting at the tip of the chair implies you don't want to be there.
 Lying back on the chair with your ankle on top of your other knee may appear unprofessional and too relaxed.
 In general, crossing your arms and legs may be interpreted as building a barrier.

 To project professionalism, confidence, and engagement, consider sitting on the chair with your lower back touching or close to the back panel while leaning 10 degrees forward.
-Keep your hands relaxed in your lap and feet grounded on the floor.
+Keep your hands relaxed in your lap or on the table, and your feet grounded on the floor.
 When standing, avoid crossing your arms or placing them in your pockets.
 The point is to project a balanced posture that is not limp or overly stiff.